Uberspace/lab/source/guide_taskd.rst

  [isabell@stardust ~]$

 Note that the ``client.*`` files are not used for the clients connecting to the server!
-We will generate coresponding files in the next section.
+We will generate corresponding files in the next section.
 The client files here are for the API.
 But first we move the required files to the ``$TASKDDATA`` directory:
 ::